top of page

 3. A self-interest mapping example - Billy and Connie

-The aggregation of Billy’s preferences indicates his self-interests.
-His self-interest impacts how much meat he sells to Connie.
+The aggregation of Billy’s motivations shapes his self-interest map, influencing how much meat he offers to customers like Connie.

 4. The invisible hand optimizes our collective self-interests